wso2/docs-ei/en/micro-integrator/docs/setup/security/mitigating_csrf.md

 You can protect HTTP GET requests sent as a result of resource inclusions and links can by appending a relevant token in the “href” or “src” attributes.
-Include these tokens manually using provided JSP tag library or by using a JavaScript based automated injection mechanism.
+Include these tokens manually using a provided JSP tag library or by using a JavaScript-based automated injection mechanism.
 AJAX requests are protected by injecting an additional header, which contains a CSRF token.

-## Configuring applications in WSO2 product to mitigate CSRF attacks
+## Configuring the Micro Integrator to mitigate CSRF attacks

 See the following for instructions on manually updating CSRF configurations.